Jaws: The Revenge: Casting

 Caine had mixed feelings about both the production and the final version.
 He thinks that it was a first for him to be involved with someone his own age in a film.
 He compares the relationship between two middle-aged people to the romance between two teenagers.
-Although disappointed not to be able to collect an Academy Award because of filming in the Bahamas, he was glad to be involved in the film.
+Although disappointed not to be able to collect his Academy Award for Best Supporting Actor at the 59th Academy Awards because of filming in the Bahamas, he was glad to be involved in the film.
 In the press release, he explains that "it is part of movie history ... the original was one of the great all-time thrillers.
 I thought it might be nice to be mixed up with that.
 I liked the script very much."
 However, Caine later claimed: "I have never seen it [the film], but by all accounts it is terrible.
 However, I have seen the house that it built, and it is terrific!"
 In his 1992 autobiography What's it All About?, he says that the film "will go down in my memory as the time when I won an Oscar, paid for a house and had a great holiday.
 Not bad for a flop movie."

-Lance Guest played Ellen's eldest son Mike.
+Lance Guest played Ellen's elder son Mike.
 Guest had dropped out of his sophomore year at UCLA (1981) to appear in another sequel to a horror classic; Halloween II.
 Karen Young played his wife Carla.
 She commended the director's emphasis upon characterization.

-Mario Van Peebles played Jake, Michael's colleague.
-His father, Melvin Van Peebles, has a cameo in the film as Nassau's mayor.
+Mario Van Peebles played Jake McCay, Michael's colleague.
+His father, Melvin Van Peebles, has a cameo in the film as Nassau's mayor Jason Witherspoon.
 Mitchell Anderson appeared as Ellen's youngest son, Sean.
-Lynn Whitfield played Louisa, and stunt performer Diane Hetfield was the victim of the banana boat attack.
+Lynn Whitfield played Louisa, and stunt performer Diane Hetfield played Mrs. Ferguson, the victim of the banana boat attack.

 In addition to the 124 cast and crew members, 250 local extras were also hired.
 The majority of the extras were used as members of the local high school band, chorus and dramatic society that can be seen as the Brodys walk through the town, and during Sean's attack.
 A local gravestone maker produced 51 slabs for the mock graveyard used for Sean's funeral.